Alcat101/RAID-WW2-Out-Of-Index-.model-List/README.md

 Not only this information will be helpful to others but it'll also show the flaws with the current model tool.

--List of corrupted .model's has been created by me
+List of corrupted .model's has been created by me.
+Feel free to add the files that you, dear modder have been facing problem with.

+Raw Information can be found here; https://raw.githubusercontent.com/Matthelzor/RAID-WW2-Out-Of-Index-.model-List/master/IssueList.txt